HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

 effectively fixing the column of the irrep.
 In my implementation I just expose it as a parameter to the user and remove the sum over the $\beta$.

+The formula is implemented from the right to left.
+We have `MakeSingleOperator` applying the Wigner-$D$-matrices to the single operators.
+Then `MakeMultiOperator` creates a product of the single operators. `MakeGroupSum` sums over these operator products, `MakeMagneticSum` sums over the $M$ and
+$M_i$ quantum numbers.
+The last step is not finished as the higher Clebsch-Gordan coefficients are not finished.

+From the spin projected operator we extract the actual momenta

 ---

 -   **`MakeSingleOperator`**($\vec p_i$, $\vec p_\text{cm}$, $\vec \Psi_g$,